Alpha1zln/NextGen-Internship-P6-Week2/README.md

 mongodb is connected too.
 few err encountered, working on them.

+4-
+Use .gitignore:
+To Avoid Adding Other Files or Folders

+Create a .gitignore file in your repository root to ignore unwanted files or folders.

+Example:
+gitignore
+Copy code
+other_folder/
+*.log

+Stage Changes Carefully:

+Use git add with the specific path to prevent staging unintended files: bash
+Copy code
+git add fullstack_proj/
+Check Before Committing:

+Always run git status to review what you are committing.

     To combine your frontend and backend into a single project while keeping them organized, follow these steps:

     1. Create a New Project Folder